morgajel/rondenmarr/content/post/0006-first_portraits.md

 toc: false
 comments: true
 categories:
-- news
+- News
 tags:
-- biographer's guide
+- Biographers Guide
-- artwork
+- Artwork
 ---

 Things just got a whole lot more real.
 I received the first batch of portraits from [Steven De Waele](https://stonedrunkwizard.tumblr.com/) today and wanted to share how awesome they look.